Alethio36/mediastack/docs/edge.md

 `ACME_ENV=staging` issues from Let's Encrypt's staging environment: effectively unlimited, browsers warn.
 Use it for any repeated install/nuke testing — production allows only 5 duplicate certificates per week and a burned week is a burned week.
+Switching is one command:

+    ./mediastack.sh traefik-setup --certs

-Switching the knob and running `up` is the whole procedure: the tooling detects the mismatch and resets the certificate store so the new environment takes effect. `doctor` warns persistently while staging certificates are live.
+It asks the single question, resets the certificate store, restarts traefik, and the new environment reissues automatically — nothing else to touch. `doctor` warns persistently while staging certificates are live.

 ## Hostnames